KidkArolis/jetpack/README.md

     $ jetpack --server 'node ./api'

-If you've reached a point where you want to switch away from using jetpack and jump into raw webpack (*coming soon*):
+If you want to switch away from using jetpack and jump into raw webpack (*coming soon*):

     $ jetpack unstrap